Comparative Evaluation of Embedding Representations for Financial News Sentiment Analysis: Limitations

-Several limitations should be considered when interpreting these results.
-First, the dataset is compact (349 samples), which restricts the ability to generalize findings across broader market conditions.
-Hyperparameter selection on a small validation set likely contributed to overfitting, as indicated by notable performance degradation from validation to test and the inability of most models to outperform a majority-class baseline.
-These findings suggest that the dataset size may be insufficient for embedding-based methods to outperform simpler heuristics consistently.
+\textbf{Small Dataset Size.} The limited dataset (349 samples) restricts generalization to broader market conditions.
+Hyperparameter selection based on only 21 validation samples likely caused overfitting, evident in the performance drop from validation to test \cite{vabalas2019machine}.
+The dataset appears too small for embedding-based methods to reliably beat simple heuristics.